raspberrypilearning/build-an-octapi/en/step_5.md

 1. On a fresh SD card, install the latest version of Raspbian by following the [software guide instructions](https://www.raspberrypi.org/learning/software-guide/quickstart/)

-1. Boot up a Raspberry Pi 3 using this SD card with a keyboard, screen and mouse connected.
+1. Boot up a Raspberry Pi 3 using this SD card with a keyboard, screen, and mouse connected.
 Also ensure you are connected to the internet before proceeding.

 1. Open a terminal